 Here are just some of the martech categories you’ll need to assess:

-There are numerous platforms like Google AdWords, DoubleClick and Quantcast that are used for digital ads.
+There are numerous platforms like the Google Marketing Platform and Quantcast that are used for digital ads.

-Measuring your results is incredibly important, so you’ll want to take a close look at how you’re using tools like Google Analytics, Hotjar, Optimizely and Google Search Console to track leads and online user behavior.
-Marketing automation:
+Measuring your results is incredibly important, so you’ll want to take a close look at how you’re using tools like Google Analytics, Hotjar, Optimizely, and Google Search Console to track leads and online user behavior.

 As you can see, any brand consolidation comes with all kinds of digital considerations.
 So don’t overlook these crucial aspects of building a unified presence and messaging across online and offline channels.
 Make sure you cover these crucial digital aspects of any brand consolidation project:

-Find yourself a trusted partner with experience in helping brands go through mergers or acquisitions.
-And make sure that partner knows more than letterhead and business cards, because your digital marketing legacy will depend on their success in doing more than bridging the gaps between logos, fonts, and brand colors.
+Find yourself a trusted partner with experience in helping brands go through mergers or acquisitions, and make sure that partner knows more than letterheads and business cards.
+Your digital marketing—and overall brand—legacy depends on it.